 The word Indigenous means original people.
-Humans traveled out of Africa over 150,000 years ago planting roots of belief throughout the world.
+Humans traveled out of Africa over 150,000 years ago planting seeds throughout the world.
 These early cultures co-existed with animals, plants and trees as climates changed and seasons passed.
-Eventually their curiosity led them to observe the stars at night and the ongoing cycle of birth, life, death, and rebirth played out by the sun and moon each day.
-Trees became ladders or bridges that provided a way to travel between the earth and the heavens.
-Trees became hitching posts to the stars and the sun.
+Eventually their curiosity led them to observe the stars at night and the ongoing cycles of birth, life, death, and rebirth played out by the sun and moon each day and night.
+Trees became ladders or bridges that provided a way to travel between the earth and the sky, as hitching posts to the stars and the sun.

 The sun guided them by day and the moon and stars by night providing inspiration for the mind and soul.
-The sun also helped to established the agricultural cycles of the seasons and the eight sacred directions.
+The sun also helped to establish the agricultural cycles of the seasons and the eight sacred directions.
 Ancient stories written in the stars became epic tales of deities that ruled over nature and the universe.
 The word pagan actually means, “one who lives in nature.”
-The root chakra reminds us to live in harmony with nature to reconnect with our roots.
+The root chakra reminds us to live in harmony with nature by reconnecting with our roots.